rsdbkhusky/rsdbkhusky/README.md

 ### Hello my friend! 👋

 Here is **rsdbkhusky**'s github account.
 I am an OIer from sjzezsyxx.
 Working on IT Industry.
-Usually use C++ and C#, sometimes use Html, Javascripts, Css and Python. you can know more about me on [my blog](https://rsdbkhusky.github.io/).
+Usually use C++ and C#.
+Sometimes use Html, Javascripts, Css and Python.
+You can know more about me on [my blog](https://rsdbkhusky.github.io/).

 [![Rsdbkhusky's GitHub stats](https://github-readme-stats.vercel.app/api?username=rsdbkhusky&theme=nightowl)](https://github.com/rsdbkhusky/github-readme-stats)